teslaCA/TDS_TestPackageConverter/README.md

 ## Converting from New to Legacy Format

-Converting from a new format to the legacy format has less commands because the new format contains all the information in a single file.
+Converting from a new format to the legacy format has fewer commands because the new format contains all the information in a single file.
 Previous test packages may have required multiple files to create it.

 `java -jar tds-test-package-converter.jar convert-from-new handScoreTestNew.xml`